 There are times in our life when we want to do a lot or say a lot but do not know where to start from.
 In a cycle of events, the first thing is always a thought.
 When we dwell on a particular thought it grows into a desire which, if pursued further, takes the shape of an action in due course of time.
 This is thinking, feeling, willing and finally doing.

 However, every action requires a beginning and, at times, beginning is the most difficult part of an action.
 There are plenty of instances starting from a child wanting to climb a ladder to a teenager struggling to choose his career, one’s embarking on a business venture or entering a relationship and getting married, and so on.
 At times, opening a public address and even starting to write an article also gets difficult.
 It is not only about where to start but also how to start.

 A few conventional solutions include taking advice from senior well-wishers, sharing thoughts with trusted friends, talking to those who have experience dealing with such scenarios, and so on.
 But what to do when none of them seem to work?

 While all of us are not the same, there are similarities of life events in this world.
 People are found to have similar thinking patterns.
-Common sense may not be always common, certain tricks do work, almost always, for almost everyone.
+Although common sense may not be always common certain tricks do work almost always and for almost everyone.

 First we need to understand what prevents us from taking the first step.
 The reason behind hesitation is nothing else but the unknown future that remains a mystery to us.
-We are not sure if we take the first step, what will be our second, third and forth step.
-We are unaware of what we will need to do if we get stuck at the fifth step.
+We are not always sure if we take the first step, what will be our fifth or tenth step.
+We are unaware of what we will need to do if we get stuck at the eleventh step.
 We are unaware whether stepping back will help or hurt.